Why are gaming moniotrs so expensive? Is it real to find an inexpensive but high-quality display?

-This model will be a perfect match for those who are after an impressively performant display with improved colors, a stylish modern design and remarkable contrast ratio.
+This curved monitor will be a perfect match for those who are after an impressively performant display with improved colors, a stylish modern design and remarkable contrast ratio.
 This is just the beginning of what Sceptre C248W-1920RN has to offer.

 Sceptre C275B-144RNOur Choice